sandstorm12/Footefield/pose_estimation/README.md

 1. Feature: Create 3D point cloud using the multi-camera depth images.
 1. Feature: Evaluate the accuracy of openpose skeleton detection as well.
 1. Feature: We need explicit tracking of each person.
+1. Feature: Normalize the 3D coordinates
+1. Feature: Separate the the skeleton extraction from skeleton animation

 ## Known issues